dentally/background_migrations/README.md

 bundle exec rake background_migrations:run_pending_migration[VERSION_NUMBER]
 ```

+## Caveats

+This has only been tested in applications with one database.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.